fdietz/vue_components_book_manuscript/8-mixins-extend-hocs.md

 export default withLoader;
 ```

-The `withLoader` function returns a new component which wraps our component and passes along some props with the fetched data in the `render` function.
+The `withLoader` function returns a new component which wraps our component and passes along some props including `loading`, `title` and `body` in the `render` function.

-Our card component can then render this data:
+Our card component can then render this data, without knowing that it is wrapped by a HOC component:

 ```html
 <template>